Mansurkhan12/OnlineVotingSystem/README.md

 # OnlineVotingSystem
 Voting through online resources which are easily accessable and used to eradicate the location constraints.
 The Online Voting System project is a web-based platform that allows users to cast their votes electronically.
 It simplifies the voting process and ensures security and transparency.
-This project is developed using HTML, CSS, and JavaScript for frontend development.
+This project is developed using HTML and JavaScript for frontend development.

 # Technologies used
 HTML: Provides the structure and content for the voting page, including forms, buttons, and input fields.
-CSS: Responsible for styling the voting page, ensuring a clean and user-friendly interface.
 JavaScript: Implements the logic for handling user input, validating the votes, and managing voting actions without requiring page reloads.
 Key Features:
 User Authentication: